 Omega 1952 Seamaster, White Honeycomb 3,6,9,12, 2577-11

-“Acquiring my first grail and the automatic bumper movement.”
+“Acquiring my first grail and the charm of an automatic bumper.”

 [email protected] and expert insights and edits from MtV